Icex0/HDshop/README.md

     - `GET /api/user/<ID>/orders` > Get orders from other users (IDOR)
     - `POST /api/user/<ID>/image` > Add profile images to other users (containing XSS)
   - When updating a user profile, a POST request is made to `/api/profile/update` which contains a `role` parameter (not shown on the client-side).
-    - "role":"user" can be changed to "role":"admin" which leads to vertical privilege escalation
+    - `"role":"user"` can be changed to `"role":"admin"` which leads to vertical privilege escalation > this gives access to the admin panel
 - 🔐 **Sensitive Data Exposure**
   - Passwords and API keys present in `config.json`
 - 🧠 **Logic Bugs**